 Department of Solar Materials (SOMA)

 How can biotechnology contribute to the reduction of greenhouse gases in our atmosphere and to a decentralized energy supply?
-How can we produce energy carriers and value-added products from non-fossil resources in a sustainable and environmentally friendly way?
-How can we convert renewable resources to bio-based materials?
-Which parameters define the efficiency of microorganisms as living catalysts and how can we tune them to maximize sustainability and productivity?
+How can we produce energy sources and recyclables in an environmentally friendly and sustainable way from non-fossil resources?
+Which factors determine the efficiency and productivity of microorganisms as living catalysts and how can they product-oriented be maximized?

 "The use of solar energy for the chemical or biological production of hydrogen is an attractive and environmentally friendly technological goal, but it is very demanding and still at the level of basic research.
 It is still unclear whether any of these strategies will ever become a practical application on a large scale. " (Bioenergy - Opportunities and Risks; (2012), Leopoldina).